mohmehdi/mohmehdi.github.io/_teaching/Spring-2022-DA.md

   - Correcting students' homeworks
   - Holding up recitation classes
   - Designing Assignments and Projects for students
+{% include gallery caption="This was an extra credit project (Convex Hull) designed for the divide and conquer section.
+The base code was implemented so students could focus only on the algorithm." %}

 ## More Info:
 [Github Page](https://github.com/VRU-CE/Design_and_Analysis_of_Algorithms-4002)